 1 tsp dried or fresh rosemary

 Salt & Fresh Pepper

 Soft cheese, like brie or goat cheese

-Preheat your oven to 400 degrees F. Drizzle olive oil on grapes and sprinkle salt, pepper and rosemary on.
+Preheat your oven to 400 degrees F. Drizzle some olive oil on the grapes with the rosemary and a sprinkle of salt and pepper.
 Be sure that the grapes are evenly coated.
 Place grapes in a baking dish or on a baking sheet.
-Roast for 10 minutes, turn the grapes, and roast for 8 more minutes.
-Enjoy with soft cheese and toasty baguette slices!
+Roast for 10 minutes, toss the grapes, and roast for 8 more minutes.
+Enjoy with soft cheese and toasty baguette slices.
 Enjoy!

 Just a note- we made a small amount because we were skeptical.
 Next time I’m going to double or triple this recipe!
 You can also add some balsamic vinegar, like Sunset’s recipe calls for.
 I’m thinking easy Thanksgiving appetizer, what do you think?!

 What is the most unlikely yet delicious treat that you have stumbled upon?
 Let me know in the comments…